 Sports Broadcasting students learn production skills in the control room in Moudy South.

-Our Film, Television and Digital Media Department studies film, video and sports media from multiple perspectives.
 Students shoot, edit, write and produce entertainment and documentary films, videos and sports broadcasts.
 Courses emphasize critical analysis, industry studies, and media production.
 Each year, the sports broadcasting program produces dozens of live TCU athletic events for ESPN Plus, as well as scores of video boards and highlight reels.
-Activities include KTCU Radio and a Student Filmmakers Association.
-Students can major Cinema and Media Studies, Sports Broadcasting or Film, Television and Digital Media, which is also available as a minor.
+Activities include KTCU Radio and Student Filmmakers Association.

 JOURNALISM